 Generate Azure Web App log files

-You should see a Kudu logo at the top left of the page with a black navigation bar and your Azure username at the upper right corner of the page.
+- Check for the Kudu logo with a black navigation bar at the top left of the page and your Azure username at the top right of the page.

-- On the navigation bar, select the Debug console menu and then select either CMD or PowerShell.
+- From the Kudu Console navigation bar, select the Debug console menu, then select either CMD or PowerShell.

 - Navigate to